 Here are five dry Scotch Whiskies to try before the end of 2022:

 Maturation age tends to lend itself to drier Scotch as the sweeter notes of flavor have been given the chance to mellow into the Whisky as opposed to overpowering.

 Staying away from traditionally sweet Wine casks such as Sauternes for example will also lend a helping hand to a drier flavor.

 Tomatin 21 is a perfect example of a Scotch fitting both criteria.
 Tomatin’s master distiller has used a mixture of six ex-Bourbon casks and one re-fill Sherry butt to make this Whisky.
 The avoidance of any first-fill sherry butts helps avoid the residual sugar flavors to create a very well-balanced dry Scotch.

-When it comes to the age of maturation the number on the bottle is by law the youngest age of any Whisky cask included in the bottle.
+When it comes to the age of maturation the number on the bottle is by law the youngest age of any Whisky cask included in the bottle (more on how to read a whisky label here).
 With this one Tomatin admit that there is actually Whisky up to 24 years of age in the bottle and this long maturation brings complex notes of aniseed and dry white wine to the Scotch.

 2. Lagavulin Distiller’s edition

 Hopefully, most of you have had the fortune to try the 16-year-old Lagavulin, the nectar of the gods according to Ron Swanson and the epitome of the unique style of Whisky found on the island of Islay off the west coast of Scotland.

 Well, this Lagavulin release takes it to new levels.
 With each yearly bottling offering a slightly different set of tasting notes, connoisseurs will argue until their blue in the face about which version is worth looking out for.